Church of the Resurrection

 1. Quinceañera Masses are available to registered parishioners at Resurrection only with a minimum of six months of active participation.

-2. You may call and ask if a date is available over the phone; however a verbal request is not valid you mus come into the office and reserve the date in person with the following requirements.
+2. You may call and ask if a date is available over the phone; however, a verbal request is not valid you must come into the office and reserve the date in person with the following requirements.
 NO EXCEPTIONS!

 4. The young lady or young man must attend Faith Formation/RCIA six months prior and currently enrolled in and up until the date of the ceremony (this is a MUST!)

-- Calendar will be given to participant for Mass attendance.
+- The calendar will be given to participants for Mass attendance.

 - Must provide Baptism and First Communion certificate.